-Lymphoid hyperplasia is an increase in the number of normal cells (called lymphocytes) that are contained in lymph nodes.
-This most often happens when there is an infection with bacteria, viruses, or other types of germs and is part of the body's reaction to the infection.
+Lymphoid hyperplasia is an increase in the number of normal cells contained in the lymph nodes.
+These cells are called lymphocytes.
+This can occur as a reaction to infection with bacteria, viruses, or other types of germs.

 Ball JW, Dains JE, Flynn JA, Solomon BS, Stewart RW.
 Lymphatic system.
 In: Ball JW, Dains JE, Flynn JA, Solomon BS, Stewart RW, eds.
 Seidel's Guide to Physical Examination.
 9th ed.
 St Louis, MO: Elsevier; 2019:chap 10.